6 reasons to visit Park Maksimir

 You can take a professional ornithological tour to observe more than 100 bird species using professional birdwatching equipment.
 The best time to observe birds is in the morning when they are most active.

-Be sure to bring hiking clothes and the binoculars if you have them.
-The tour price is 400 kuna per group of 15 people or less.
-The tour lasts from 60 to 90 minutes.
-The tour does not run during rain or snow.
+Be sure to bring hiking clothes and binoculars if you have them.
+The tour lasts from 60 to 90 minutes and does not run during rain or snow.

 If you want to take the bird watching tour, you may make arrangements using the contact information below.